caddis/limitee/README.md

 ## Soft Limit

 A soft limit will not enforce the limit, but will present a character count below the field as the user types.
 When the user has exhausted the remaining characters, the count will turn red but the user can continue typing and the characters will not actually be limited.
-This is useful if you don't want to cut off user input but want them to know they should be wrapping it up at this point, but it's okay to go a little bit over.
+This is useful if you don't want to cut off user input but want them to know they should be wrapping it up at this point, but its okay to go a little bit over.

 ## Hard Limit